A Leys Education is one which is built firmly on three main foundations; Academic, Pastoral and Wider Curriculum.More information

 The PE classroom is also situated in the Sports complex.
 Outside facilities include a full size floodlit astro-turf pitch which provides the base for invasion games and converts to twelve tennis courts in the summer.
 A 25-metre heated indoor swimming pool is available throughout the year and is fully equipped for competitive swimming, water polo and canoe polo.
 We also have a professional dance studio located within the Great Hall complex.

-Physical Education is usually taught in mixed gender groups throughout the school to give pupils a broad range of experience in many activities to complement the Games programme.
+Physical Education is usually taught in mixed gender groups to give pupils a broad range of experience in many activities to complement the Games programme.
 They acquire knowledge and skills in invasion games (soccer, basketball and handball), racket sports (badminton, tennis and squash), athletics, dance, gymnastics including trampolining, health and fitness, outdoor education including orienteering, swimming strokes and survival, volleyball and weight training.

-For GCSE, a wide range of theoretical topics are covered which link theory to practical performance.
+Around 20 Year 11 pupils sit GCSE Physical Education and results have been consistently good.
+A wide range of theoretical topics are covered which link theory to practical performance.
 These include Exercise and Training, Anatomy and Physiology, Skill Acquisition, Sports Psychology and Contemporary Issues in Sport (e.g. Drugs, Deviance, Politics and Sociology of Sport), History of Sport, Nutrition for Sport, Effects of Exercise and Training, Personal Performance and Health.

 Practical Performance is assessed in three sports; one individual, one team, plus one other.
 Pupils are also examined on their ability to analyse a performance in one chosen sport, demonstrating their knowledge of rules, techniques, tactics and training methods for that sport.
 The GCSE course has proved popular, particularly with those who play sport to a high level, and has enabled many of them to obtain a recognised qualification in Sport/PE.
 The GCSE provides a good foundation for pupils wishing to study A Level PE.